Virtual Programming: Creator, Actor and Writer Dan Levy is the speaker everyone wants at their event

-Schitt’s Creek has garnered dozens of awards and more than 100 nominations, sweeping the 2020 Emmys by winning Best Comedy Series, Best Comedy Actor, Best Comedy Actress, Best Comedy Supporting Actor, Best Comedy Supporting Actress, Best Comedy Writing, Best Comedy Directing, Outstanding Casting for a Comedy Series and Outstanding Contemporary Costumes.
-Additionally, for its final season, the show was nominated for five Golden Globe Award nominations, winning two including Best Musical or Comedy Television Series.
-In the same season, they earned five Critics Choice Award nominations and secured two.
-The show also received five SAG Award nominations and one GLAAD Media Award nomination in 2021.
-In 2020, Schitt’s Creek won a Canadian Screen Award for Best Comedy, two TCA Awards including Outstanding Achievement in Comedy, a Costume Design Guild Award for Excellence in Contemporary Television, received a SAG Award nomination for Best Ensemble in a Comedy Series, and a Critics’ Choice Award nomination for Best Comedy Series.
-Levy was also recognized as one of the Grand Marshals for NYC Pride that same year.
-In 2019, the show received its first four Emmy® nominations including Best Comedy Series, as well as a TCA Award nomination for Outstanding Achievement in Comedy.
-In the same year, Levy won Best Comedic Performance at the MTV Movie & TV Awards for his role on the show, and was honored by GLAAD with the Davidson/Valentini Award.
+Schitt’s Creek garnered countless awards and nominations over the years, most notably sweeping the 2020 Emmys by winning Best Comedy Series, Best Comedy Actor, Best Comedy Actress, Best Comedy Supporting Actor, Best Comedy Supporting Actress, Best Comedy Writing, Best Comedy Directing, Outstanding Casting for a Comedy Series and Outstanding Contemporary Costumes.
+Additionally for its final season which aired in 2020, the show was nominated for five Golden Globe Award nominations, winning two for Best Musical or Comedy Television Series and Best Actress in a Musical or Comedy Television Series, earned five Critics Choice Award nominations and secured two wins for Best Supporting Actor and Best Actress in a Comedy Series, five SAG Award nominations and two wins for Outstanding Performance by an Ensemble and Actress in a Comedy Series, two GLAAD Media Award wins for Best Comedy Series, two TCA Awards including Outstanding Achievement in Comedy, a Costume Design Guild Award for Excellence in Contemporary Television, among many others.
+Levy was also recognized as one of the Grand Marshals for NYC Pride 2020.
+In 2019, the show received four Emmy nominations including Best Comedy Series and TCA Award nomination for Outstanding Achievement in Comedy.
+That same year, Levy won Best Comedic Performance at the MTV Movie & TV Awards for his role on the show, and was honored by GLAAD with the Davidson/Valentini Award.